Cumbernauld Academy: Overview

 Built at a cost of £37 million it includes the new Cumbernauld Theatre; it was officially opened on Friday 16 August 2019.
 The campus replaced the old Cumbernauld High School which is now demolished.
 The school was built under the project delivery method by Scotland Hub South West and Morrison Construction.

 The crest Contains the letters "C" and "A" which stand for "Cumbernauld Academy."
 It also has the letters "MMXIV" which is the Roman numeral for 2014, the year the school was established.

 In July 2022, Cumbernauld Academy received the Gold award from LGBT Youth Scotland.
+This made it the second school in North Lanarkshire to do so.

 The Catholic Truth

 After Cumbernauld Academy won an LGBT Silver award from LGBT Youth Scotland, an ultra-conservative site called Catholic Truth wrote to the head teacher, Mark Cairns, claiming students were being brainwashed.

 The letter said: “Given the fact that “safe spaces” are being provided in Catholic schools for LGBT pupils afraid of bullying because of their “orientation”, would you let me know if you are providing “safe spaces” for Catholic pupils and, indeed, others who may find themselves bullied for having reservations about or not approving of same-sex relationships?

 “And would you please also advise which materials are in use to explain the specific health risks of homosexual activity?”

 In response, a spokesperson from LGBT Youth Scotland said: “Research is showing that 71% of LGBT young people experiencing bullying on the ground of being LGBT and 9% of LGBT leaving education as result.

 “We are not aware of research which shows that a high number of people who do not agree with same-sex relationships are being bullied within schools.
 Indeed it is wrong to assume that Catholic pupils are not supportive of same-sex relationships.

 “The rest of the letter implies that by taking steps to be LGBT inclusive schools will encourage people to be LGBT.
-Sexual orientation and transgender identity are an intrinsic part of people’s identities and lives.
+Sexual orientation and transgender identity are an intrinsic part of people's identities and lives.
 No one can encourage it or promote it.”